-Pink says filming Lady Marmalade music video ‘wasn’t fun’
+Pink hits back at claims she ‘shaded’ Christina Aguilera during interview

+The artist recently discussed the ‘Lady Marmalade’ music video the pair worked on together

-Pink has made another dig at Christina Aguilera in regard to the filming of the “Lady Marmalade” music video.
+Pink has denied claims that she was making a dig at Christina Aguilera in a recent interview regarding the filming of the “Lady Marmalade” music video.

 The artists collaborated alongside Mya and Lil’ Kim on the 2001 hit song.
-However, Pink has echoed previous sentiments that the filming the music video was not without it’s difficulties.
+However, Pink recently echoed previous sentiments that alleged that the music video was not without its difficulties.

 While being interviewed by Buzzfeed, the 43-year-old singer ranked the “Lady Marmalade” video as her least favourite to work on because it “wasn’t very fun”.